firecracker-microvm/firecracker/docs/snapshotting/snapshot-support.md

 Firecracker handles sending the `reset` event to the vsock driver, thus the customers are no longer responsible for closing active connections.

+## VMGenID device limitation

+During snashot resume, Firecracker updates the 16-byte generation ID of the VMGenID device and injects an interrupt in the guest before resuming vCPUs.
+If the snapshot was taken at the very early stages of the guest kernel boot process proper interrupt handling might not be in place yet.
+As a result, the kernel might not be able to handle the injected notification and crash.
+We suggest to users that they take snapshots only after the guest kernel has completed booting, to avoid this issue.

 ## Snapshot compatibility across kernel versions